Learn how to make a healthy kid-approved Mango Avocado Smoothie!

 - 1.5 cups frozen mango

-- 2 TBSP honey - plus more for serving
+- 2 tablespoon honey (plus more for serving)

 - Place all ingredients except for the mixed seeds in the bowl of a high powered blender.
 Start low and gradually increase speed, blending until ingredients are smooth and completely blended, approximately 1-2 minutes.
 Best served immediately.